Cluster automorphism group of braid varieties: Introduction

-The \textit{cluster automorphism group} $\text{Aut}(\mathcal{A})$ is the collection of algebra automorphisms that scales the cluster variables in the corresponding cluster algebra $\mathcal{A}$, see Definition \ref{def: cluster auto} for more precise definition.
-Note that our cluster automorphism group differs from the cluster modular group \cite{hughes}.
-Cluster automorphism groups was first studied by Gekhtman--Shapiro--Vainshtein in \cite{GSV} and later by Lam--Speyer in \cite{LS22}.
-Recently, it appeared in the study of \textit{cluster deep loci} and \textit{no mysterious point conjecture} in \cite{clusterloci}.
+A cluster algebra $\mathcal{A}$, introduced by Fomin--Zelevinsky \cite{FZ02}, is a commutative algebra with a set of distinguished generators called \textit{cluster variables}.
+Given an \textit{initial seed} $(\textbf{x},\tilde{B})$ where $\mathbf{x}$ refers to a tuple of $m+f$ number of \textit{initial cluster variables} and $\tilde{B}$ refers to an \textit{exchange matrix}, one uses the iterative combinatorial procedure called \textit{mutation} to produce the rest of the cluster variables, see Section \ref{sec: cluster alg} for more precise definitions.
+The \textit{cluster automorphism group} of $\mathcal{A}$, denoted by $\text{Aut}(\mathcal{A})$, is the collection of algebra automorphisms that scales the cluster variables of $\mathcal{A}$, see Definition \ref{def: cluster auto}.
+We note that although cluster automorphism group and cluster modular group both consider automorphisms on $\mathcal{A}$, our definition of the cluster automorphism group is different from that of the cluster modular group \cite{hughes}.
+Cluster automorphism group was first studied by Gekhtman--Shapiro--Vainshtein in \cite{GSV} and later by Lam--Speyer in \cite{LS22}.
+Recently, understanding the action of cluster automorphism group became significant part in the study of \textit{cluster deep loci} and \textit{no mysterious point conjecture} in \cite{clusterloci}.